HAV0X1014/web_search/README.md

 | ![Screenshot from 2023-09-02 16-45-22](https://github.com/simbake/web_search/assets/6049383/36c52e5a-4146-444e-b254-ed7c48a0e946) |![Screenshot from 2023-09-02 16-43-01](https://github.com/simbake/web_search/assets/6049383/d09fa1f0-a1b1-4f45-adb3-9c9b1c517246) |

- This extension enables' a language model to receive google search data according to the users' input.[Currently supports google search only]
+ This extension enables' a language model to receive DuckDuckGo search data according to the users' input.[Currently supports DuckDuckGo search only]

  How to use